Ursula von der Leyen: German foreign policy

 Von der Leyen is a proponent of a more assertive German foreign policy.
 One striking example was the decision in September 2014 to send arms to Kurdish and Iraqi security forces.
 This decision broke a longstanding taboo on Germany's dispatching of weapons to a conflict zone.

-On the deteriorating relationship between Europe and Russia during the 2014 Crimean crisis, she argued that "the reliance on a functioning business relationship with Europe is much, much bigger in Russia" and that sanctions should prod the oligarchs and Russian business.
-She also called for more significant NATO backing of the Baltic states amid the Crimean dispute.
+On the deteriorating relationship between Europe and Russia during the annexation of Crimea, she argued that "the reliance on a functioning business relationship with Europe is much, much bigger in Russia" and that sanctions should prod the oligarchs and Russian business.
+She also called for more significant NATO backing of the Baltic states during Russia’s invasion of Crimea in 2014.

 Von der Leyen has supported close security cooperation with Saudi Arabia.
-German opposition parties criticized Germany's defence plan with Saudi Arabia, which has been waging war in Yemen and was condemned for massive human rights violations.
+German opposition parties criticised Germany's defence plan with Saudi Arabia, which has been waging war in Yemen and was condemned for massive human rights violations.
 In 2016, von der Leyen caused controversy after she refused to wear a hijab while visiting Saudi Arabia.
 She said: "It annoys me when women are to be pushed into wearing the abaya."

 In 2017 von der Leyen noted that "healthy democratic resistance of the younger generation" in Poland must be supported.
 In some Polish media, it was understood that she instigated opposition aimed to overthrow the allegedly anti-democratic and authoritarian PiS government; the statement was branded as scandalous.
 The Polish Foreign Minister made sarcastic comments about "Prussian tone of the Ode to Joy".
 The Polish Minister of Defence summoned the Germany military attache and demanded explanations.
 The German embassy in Warsaw and spokesman for the German defence ministry in Berlin issued conciliatory statements.
 The German media mostly ignored the incident; some acknowledged a "minor slip of the tongue" on the part of von der Leyen, yet also noted that German-Polish relations were "severely damaged".

 Von der Leyen responded to Donald Trump's criticism of the Russian-backed Nord Stream 2—a pipeline for delivering natural gas from Russia to Germany—in an interview with the BBC: "We have an independent energy supply, we are an independent country, we are just diversifying."